 Juliane assists with the arts programme, arts support, marketing and administration.
 She will be working alongside the Hospitalfield team throughout the summer of 2017 through the Erasmus+ internship programme.

-Juliane is an artist, curator and writer, and just completed her first year in the MA in Fine Arts programme at the Iceland Academy of the Arts.
-Her art practice is primarily sculptural and text-based, with a particular interest in the interplay between found objects and space.
+Juliane is an artist, curator and writer who just completed her first year in the MA in Fine Arts programme at the Iceland Academy of the Arts.
 She received her BA in Studio Art from the University of Guelph in Canada in 2013, and since then has worked professionally in Toronto as a gallery assistant at MKG127, as a freelance studio assistant, and was on the Board of Directors of G Gallery.
 Juliane is currently directing the student-driven project space, RÝMD in Reykjavík.